McMahon Line: India–China boundary dispute

 In November 1961, Nehru formally adopted the "Forward Policy" of setting up military outposts in disputed areas, including 43 outposts north of Zhou's LAC.
 On 8 September 1962, a Chinese unit attacked an Indian post at Dhola in the Namka Chu valley immediately south of the Thag La Ridge, seven kilometres north of the McMahon Line according to the map on page 360 of Maxwell.
 On 20 October China launched a major attack across the McMahon Line as well as another attack further north.
 The Sino-Indian War which followed was a national humiliation for India, with China quickly advancing 90 km from the McMahon Line to Rupa and then Chaku (65 km southeast of Tawang) in NEFA's extreme western portion, and in the NEFA's extreme eastern tip advancing 30 km to Walong.
-The Soviet Union, United States, and Great Britain pledged military aid to India.
+The Soviet Union, United States, and United Kingdom pledged military aid to India.
 China then withdrew to the McMahon Line and repatriated the Indian prisoners of war (1963).
 The legacy of the border remains significant especially in India where the government sought to explain its defeat by blaming it on being caught by surprise.

 NEFA was renamed Arunachal Pradesh in 1972—Chinese maps refer to the area as South Tibet.
 In 1981, Chinese leader Deng Xiaoping offered India a "package settlement" of the border issue.
 Eight rounds of talks followed, but there was no agreement.

-In 1984, India Intelligence Bureau personnel in the Tawang region set up an observation post in the Sumdorong Chu Valley just south of the highest hill crest, but three kilometres north of the McMahon Line (the straight line portion extending east from Bhutan for 30 miles).
+In 1984, India Intelligence Bureau personnel in the Tawang region set up an observation post in the Sumdorong Chu Valley just south of the highest hill crest, but three kilometres north of the McMahon Line (the straight-line portion extending east from Bhutan for 30 miles).
 The IB left the area before winter.
 In 1986, China deployed troops in the valley before an Indian team arrived.
 This information created a national uproar when it was revealed to the Indian public.
 In October 1986, Deng threatened to "teach India a lesson".
 The Indian Army airlifted a task force to the valley.
-The confrontation was defused in May 1987 though, as clearly visible on Google Earth, both armies have remained and recent construction of roads and facilities are visible.
+But the Indians moved three Divisions around Wangdung to face off the Chinese troops at Sumdurung Chu, and stood their ground firmly.
+The confrontation was defused in May 1987 though, as clearly visible on Google Earth, though recent construction of roads and facilities are visible.
+The Chinese withdrew in 1995 after 8 long years of talks.